|Title:||Registry Connection Process|

 - their comprehension and understanding of the SRS

 - that their interface with our systems works correctly

 - their ability to execute all the SRS transactions

 Detailed technical requirements will be emailed to the technical contact of the Authorised Registrar when they are connected to the Test System.
 Registrars may be asked to demonstrate that they meet our requirements at any time.
 If registrars fail to meet these requirements, registrar access to the register may be suspended or terminated at our sole discretion.

-5.2 Once NZRS is satisfied, NZRS will issue the information required to access the production system to the named technical contact and notify DNC.
+5.2 Once InternetNZ is satisfied, InternetNZ will issue the information required to access the production system to the named technical contact and notify DNCL.

 6. Termination of Authorised Registrar Access

-6.1 Please refer to the Process on De-Authorisation of a Registrar (POD) document for details on the process around cancellation of an Authorised Registrar.
+6.1 Please refer to the Process on De-Authorisation of a Registrar information in the Operations and Procedures policy for details on the process around cancellation of an Authorised Registrar.